 In this scenario, the thinking person uses maximum information available to him (moldy bread is bad, but not-moldy bread is good).
 The emoting individual, however, uses only part of the information (moldy bread is unpleasant).

-As a result, Ellis argues that a thinking individual is a person who is able to make better, more informed decisions because he is less biased by previous experiences.
-In addition, he can consider his past experiences without being overwhelmed by them.
+A thinking individual is a person who is able to make better, more informed decisions because he is less biased by previous experiences.
+Furthermore, he also considers his past experiences without being overwhelmed by them.

 Only in the emotional area has man yet made remarkably few advances.
 In spite of amazing progress in other areas, he still is not appreciably more emotionally mature, stable, and happy than he was in past centuries.”
 Indeed, he is in some ways more childish, emotionally uncontrolled, and mentally ill than ever.”

-Ellis points out that what we tell ourselves, or in other words –our internal dialogue, is one of the main causes behind our depression.
+Ellis points out that what we tell ourselves (our internal dialogue) is one of the main causes behind our depression.

 “The best you can do, at first, is to observe you’re depressed states after they have already arisen.
 And then to see, by theoretical analysis and inference, that you must have brought them on by telling yourself some nonsense.”

-“…track your worries and anxieties back to the specific sentences of which they consist.
+Track your worries and anxieties back to the specific sentences of which they consist.
 Invariably, you will find that you are telling yourself, what Ellis calls ‘irrational philosophies’…

 “When you are, for any reason, overwhelmed with anxiety, anger, depression, or guilt, you should always realize that it is invariably not outward people and events that are causing you to feel these negative emotions, but your own illogical internalized sentences.